shumarb/system-design-school/README.md

-# system-design-school
-System Design School
+# System Design School

+## Overview
+This repository is a summary of concepts learnt on [System Design School](https://systemdesignschool.io/).